WTy-2/spec/src/specialisation.md

 ## Dispatching to Specialised Functions

-Dispatching to specialised functions at runtime rather than compile time would greatly increase the power of this feature. i.e: suppose there is a function `foo: [n: Num](n) -> n` and with a specialisation for `n ~ Int`.
-We would like to ensure that even code like `x: Int = 0; y: Num = x; z = foo(y);` uses the specialiased version of `foo`, using the type information (in the form of variant tags) that is kept around at runtime to dispatch appropriately.
-With this guarantee, it would be feasible to actually allow the programmer to specify alternate code paths for specialisations of functions manually (without inconsistency where upcasting and calling results in different behaviour).
+Dispatching to specialised functions at runtime rather than compile time would greatly increase the power of this optimisation. i.e: suppose there is a function `foo: [n <: Num](n) -> n` and with a much faster specialisation for `n ~ Int`.
+We would like to ensure that even code like `x: Int = 0; y: Num = x; z = foo(y);` uses the specialiased version of `foo`, using the type information (in the form of variant tags) that is kept around at runtime to dispatch appropriately (assuming the savings from running the specialised version are worth it over the cost of dispatching appropriately).
+Exactly how feasible this is will likely have to be reassessed after the design for open types/intsances is finalised.

+[^note]: The writer of the specification personally considers this form of specialisation as a misfeature and so would be hesitent to work on it, even if there was a feasible implementation strategy for it in WTy2.
 [^note]: À la Haskell - https://wiki.haskell.org/Inlining_and_Specialisation#What_is_specialisation.3F